Learning Feature Embeddings for Discriminant Model based Tracking: Learning Feature Embeddings

-As a classical discriminant model, ridge regression model has been confirmed to be simple, efficient and effective in the field of visual object tracking by many state-of-the-art trackers~\cite{KCF,SRDCF,ECO,LSART}.
-It can not only exploit all positive and negative examples to train a good regressor, but also effectively use high-dimensional feature embeddings as the model capacity can be controlled by l2-norm regularization.
-Moreover, it has two important properties in mathematics.
-Specifically, it has closed-form solution and is implicit differentiation under the optimality condition.
-Therefore, according to previous works~\cite{MetaOptNet,DCFS}, ridge regression solver can be embedded as a layer with efficient forward and backward processes in training deep networks.
+We train a discriminant model that is differentiable and has a closed-form solution to fit the samples in $\mathbf{X}$ to their labels by integrating its solver into the proposed network.
+Because the discriminant model is differentiable and has a closed-form solution, its solver can be integrated into CNNs as a layer with forward and backward processes during training.
+As an instance, we apply the popular ridge regression model in this work to demonstrate the power of the proposed architecture.
+Ridge regression model has been confirmed to be simple, efficient and effective in the field of visual object tracking~\cite{BACF,ECO,LSART,MKCFup,fdKCF}.
+It can not only exploit all foreground and background samples to train a good regressor, but also effectively use high-dimensional features as the risk of over-fitting can be controlled by l2-norm regularization.
+Most importantly, it is differentiable and has a closed-form solution.